Lerhan/Deeplack/README.md

 # Deeplack
 Deeplack is an experimental script for finding differences between images and notifiying the user via Slack.
 It makes use of [DeepAI](https://deepai.org/) to compare the images.
-The purpose of this project is to look for changes on web applications given old and new screenshots.
+The purpose of this script is to look for changes on web applications given old and new screenshots.
 # Installation

 ```